 MicroMasters Program in

-Meet the complex demands of today’s global finance markets.
-Accelerate your career or fast-track your MIT Master of Finance degree with a rigorous online program from MIT Sloan.
+Meet the complex demands of today’s global finance markets with 5 courses developed and delivered by MIT Sloan faculty.
+Accelerate your career or fast-track your MIT Master of Finance degree.

 About the Program